polterguy/polterguy.github.io/index.md

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code software development automation.
 This allows you to focus on creative tasks, while having the machine create the boring parts.

-If you're interested in purchasing a professional license you can [contact us here](mailto:thomas@ainiro.io).
-If you're only looking for a hosted cloudlet allowing you to use all plugins, create workflows, and AI chatbots - You can purchase a cloudlet from AINIRO.IO [here](https://ainiro.io/buy).
+Magic is 100% open source, and you can find its [GitHub repo here](http://github.com/polterguy/magic).
+If you don't want to mess with hosting yourself, you can check out our professional or enterprise hosting plans [here](https://ainiro.io).

 ## Workflows